uct-cbio/proteomics-pipelines/MQProteogenomics.md

 `git clone https://github.com/uct-cbio/proteomics-pipelines.git`

 #### 2. MQProteogenomics with Singularity (Recommended)
-Ensure singularity is installed, and allocate at least 2 cores and 4 GB of RAM to the docker engine for this example.
+Ensure singularity is installed, and make sure at least 2 cores and 4 GB of RAM are available.

 ~~~
 cd proteomics-pipelines/singularity/mqproteogenomics